c0hen/c0hen/git-handbook.md

 {:toc}

 Thoroughly assemble your .gitignore - files excluded from the remote repository.
-SSH keys can be used to access [Github]<https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/>
+SSH keys can be used to access [Github](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

 **Try to use small changes/commits and concise messages.**

 HEAD and branches, including master, can be pictured as labels on an object.
 Git commands make more sense when looking at git from the inside.
-A good talk on git internals by [Michael Schwern at Linux.conf.au 2013]<https://www.youtube.com/watch?v=eQFZ_MPTVpc/>.
+A good talk on git internals by [Michael Schwern at Linux.conf.au 2013](https://www.youtube.com/watch?v=eQFZ_MPTVpc).

+### Terms

+master - the first branch created by default with git init, not special HEAD - the pointer to the branch you're currently on (have checked out) commit - an ID consisting of a SHA-1 checksum of all information of the commit.
+Immutable constant - repo breaks if this is changed.
+Git does not change history.

 ### Start or get a repository